braidn/blrrrg/posts/2023-01-02-whats-going-forward.md

 Even bringing up concepts that apply to well architected applications lands flat with all but the most advanced engineers in interview loops.

 Walking into a new [Rails][ror] gig isn't as easy as it was even 5 years ago.
+Although most folks think [Rails][ror] applications follow some kind of standard template, many are their own little unique snowflake.
+Sometimes with sharp edges all over the place.

 [glo]: https://www.glossier.com
 [orb]: https://orbit.love